zenobio93/seat-docs/docs/admin_guides/squads.md

 ![Squad Creation](../img/squads_create.png)

 !!! caution
-    As soon as you're saving your Squad, filters are applied.
+    As soon as you save your Squad, filters are applied.
     In case the Squad is of auto type, eligible members will be added to it.
     For any other Squad Types, non-eligible members will be kicked from the Squad